 I am disappointed that Apple seems to once again have made the decision to take its loyal customers to the cleaners on price.
 It's just going to reinforce all the subtle price comments that I've heard since joining a basically Windows world.
 My favorite is "Not all of us can afford to run a Mac."
 I've given up pointing out the obvious that iMacs are pretty competitively priced.

 As to Apple software included with the MacBook Pro, the only item in the iLife suite that I really use is iPhoto with iDVD and iMovie distant second and third place apps.
-I like Keynote and what it can do, but it's really an app that I won't die without or pay extra for consider I end up with Page which I don't use.
+I like Keynote and what it can do, but it's really an app that I do not need.
+It comes with Pages which I prefer not to use.
 I'm convinced that the replacements for the iLife suite in the Windows world aren't so bad these days.
 They've come a long way.
 For my one or two iMovies a year, there will still be a desktop Mac at home.
 Also as is usual these days, most new interesting technology comes out first for Windows machines.
 A good example of this is the new Photomatix HDR photo product which is already shipping for Windows.

 I would be very interested in hearing pro and con arguments on the Sony and MacBook Pro products.
 I'm certainly on the fence right now.
 Of course it will be interesting to see both products reviewed by the same person.
 I'll be glad to volunteer.